Overview

 To be eligible for admission, applicants should be:

-- Serving primary, secondary or special education school principals; or
+- serving primary, secondary or special education school principals; or

-- Vice principals.
+- vice principals.

 Remarks: All applicants should be recommended by school principals (except the school principal himself/ herself).